Andreas Mogensen: Iriss

-Mogensen's mission to the ISS was called "iriss".
-The mission name was chosen from suggestions received from across Europe. "iriss" had two logos, one to highlight the overall mission and one for the educational outreach activities.
+Mogensen's mission to the ISS was called "Iriss".
+The mission name was chosen from suggestions received from across Europe.
+"Iriss" had two logos, one to highlight the overall mission and one for the educational outreach activities.

-On 2 September 2015, Mogensen was launched with Soyuz TMA-18M to ISS and landed with Soyuz TMA-16M ten days later.
-He was travelling with another visiting flight engineer, Aidyn Aimbetov.
+On 2 September 2015, Mogensen launched with Soyuz TMA-18M to ISS and landed with Soyuz TMA-16M ten days later.
+He was traveling with another visiting flight engineer, Aidyn Aimbetov.
 Among the items Andreas brought along were LEGO figures and a poster for Copenhagen Suborbitals.

 Because of the short mission duration, Mogensen worked up to 9.5-hour days instead of the 8-hour workdays that are normal on the station.
 His missions included remote control of a robot on Earth, and filming Red Sprites and Blue Jets lightnings above thunderclouds, directed from Earth.
 He also tried a new kind of Skinsuit to alleviate back-pain astronauts feel due to the lengthening of their spine and used augmented reality goggles during his maintenance tasks.

 Mogensen left the station on 11 September 2015.
-Sergey Volkov was the ascent pilot (TMA-18M) and Gennady Padalka was the descent pilot (TMA-16M).
+Sergey Volkov was the ascent pilot (TMA-18M), and Gennady Padalka was the descent pilot (TMA-16M).
 The crew landed at 00:51 UTC on 12 September 2015, just over three hours after departing the ISS.

 Mogensen received the Danish Royal Medal of Recompense for his efforts.